ECE-445/smart-insole/notebooks/ramseyv2/labnotebook.md

 ### Work Session Record:

 Worked to fix DRC errors when making the board.
+These included the ones detailed earlier where we were having min angular width errors on footprints of some of our components including the Micro USB connector, the SD card holder, and a few other such compoennts.
+Though out this process we worked to add in vias for circuit protection.
+Additionally we had to connect isolated islands or reconnect componetes such that we didn't end up with these islands.
+This process was quite long but can be summed up by saying googled and corrected errors on our PCB in Kicad.

-removed mounting holes and buttons on the board to reduce board size so it is easier to mount to a shoe.
+After I worked on correcting the DRC erros Alyssa wanted to make the PCB smaller.
+As such we dissscusses compoenents to remove and decided on removing mounting holes and buttons on the board to reduce board size so it is easier to mount to a shoe.
+This reduced the size quite a bit but caused Alyssa to take over on correctin the new DRC errors.

 ### Figures: